 Lebanon Valley College

-About 30 minutes away from Harrisburg, Lebanon Valley College is a great venue for planners organizing college-level tournaments.
-Most recently, the college held the 2018 Beast of the East Flag Football Championships, where over 120 youth-level teams from 11 states compete.
-Lebanon Valley has held the IMLCA National Cup for several years.
-Most sporting events take place at the LVC Sports Center and the Louis A. Sorrentino Gymnasium inside the Arnold Sports Center and Heilman Center.
+About 30 minutes away from Harrisburg and just ten miles from Hershey, Lebanon Valley College (LVC) offers a variety of grass and turf fields to accommodate large-scale events for soccer, lacrosse and more.
+The Hershey Harrisburg Sports & Events Authority placed the 2018 Beast of the East Flag Football National Championships at LVC, where more than 120 youth-level teams from 11 states registered to compete.
+LVC has also hosted the IMLCA National Cup for several years.
+Need to be inside?
 The LVC Sports Center houses a convertible four-court arena, three racquetball courts, a four lane, 196-meter track and a six-lane, 25-meter lap pool.
 Athletes can train in the cardio fitness center, then rejuvenate in the locker rooms’ sauna and wellness pool.

 Sports: Turf sports